Techbedo/honyomi/docs/USER_GUIDE.md

 Change your app's appearance:
 1. Go to Settings section
-2. Select "Theme" dropdown
+2. Select "Theme" from the dropdown menu
-3. Choose from Light, Dark, or System
+3. Choose Light, Dark, or System

+- All notifications use localized SnackBar
+- All word types available when adding
+- Consistent spacing between settings blocks

 ### Language Settings